Brother’s Keeper Author’s Commentary

 Of course, we cannot have the murder mystery element without romantic suspense, even slight.
 In the case of Brother’s Keeper, I created a slow but sure relationship between Scott and the waitress he tried to save when he was arrested.
 In the beginning, she was aloof with him, but soon the two get to know each other.
 Inevitably, the killer puts her sanity to the test.

 But here’s the kicker.

-Sheriff Robert Darby is keeping the most secrets in this town, as readers will discover.
-I chose the sheriff for this role because none of what happens in the crime thriller would be possible without the authority that his badge permits him to have.
-The beauty of fiction is exactly what I did in the case of Sheriff Darby and his unutterable secrets.
+Sheriff Robert Darby keeps the most secrets in this town, as readers will discover.
+I chose the sheriff for this role because none of what happens in the crime thriller would be possible without his badge’s authority.
+The beauty of fiction is precisely what I did in the case of Sheriff Darby and his unutterable secrets.

 Want to know the best part?

 To put things in a nutshell for my readers, there is a history of foul play that I can explain here, but these secrets are vile shameful and have instilled a sense of obligation in Sheriff Darby that he can never silence.
 It is, quite literally, a massive burden for him, but he carries these things and acts upon them out of the best interest of the townsfolk as a whole, not to mention himself.

 Readers may feel like Sheriff Darby is something of a bad guy, but I cannot express enough that the things he does which seem so wrong are committed out of a pure heart, a heart that is trying to make things right in a situation where they will never, ever be right again.
 He is not the guy to hate here, though it seems that way throughout the pages of this psychological murder mystery, it appears that way.

 The reality is Sheriff Darby is as much of a victim as all of those who have been murdered in a blood bath on the outskirts of the town.
 This also makes it best thrillers of all time.